 Organizations must strive to create an equitable work environment, where employees are treated fairly and rewarded in alignment with their efforts and contributions.
 By addressing and rectifying any perceived inequities, leaders can enhance motivation, boost employee engagement, and foster a positive and productive workplace culture.

-In the next section, we will delve further into the influence of the referent group in equity theory and how it shapes individual motivation.
+In the next section, we’ll tackle the influence of the referent group in equity theory and how it shapes individual motivation.

 The Role of Referent Group

 In the equity theory of motivation, the referent group plays a significant role in shaping individuals’ perceptions of fairness and their level of motivation.
-The referent group consists of individuals with whom employees compare themselves, whether they are coworkers, colleagues in similar roles, or even friends outside of work.
+The referent group consists of individuals whom employees compare themselves with, whether they are coworkers, colleagues in similar roles, or even friends outside of work.

 When individuals evaluate their inputs and outputs in relation to others in their referent group, they form judgments about the equity or fairness of their situation.
 This comparison process influences their motivation levels and can have a profound impact on their job satisfaction and performance.